Procedures for Obtaining Sign Language Interpreting Services

 - Any cost associated with providing accommodations is the responsibility of the department/program if the event is not academically related.

-- There is a fee for interpreting services; $25/hr during the day, $35/hr during the evenings and weekends.
-This fee is subject to periodic increases based on market rates.
+- There is a fee for interpreting services.
 Any event more than one hour in length will require two interpreters.

 - Following the event, the interpreting agency will submit an invoice for payment to the department/program for which service was provided.